jonas-tzhang/MATH5472-Project/README.md

 ## Codes
 This repo contains the following codes:
 - `wlrma_python.py`: contains the implementation of the SVD version of the algorithms solving WLRMA problems, corresponding to Algorithms 1-3 in the report.
-- 'wlrma_als_python.py': contains the implementation of the non-SVD version of the algorithms solving WLRMA problems on high-dimensional data, corresponding to Algorithms 4-6 in the report.
+- `wlrma_als_python.py`: contains the implementation of the non-SVD version of the algorithms solving WLRMA problems on high-dimensional data, corresponding to Algorithms 4-6 in the report.
-- 'simulation.ipynb': Jupyter Notebook that runs the simulation study.
+- `simulation.ipynb`: Jupyter Notebook that runs the simulation study.
 - `movielens_example.ipynb`: Jupyter Notebook that runs the MovieLens example.

 ## How to Run the Demos